jidroid/ws/content/_index.md

 * currently a product manager at [Phyllo](https://jidin.co/phyllo), building data infrastructure for the creator economy.

-* also a backend software engineer passionate about distributed systems.
+* also a backend software engineer interested in databases, distributed systems, and machine learning.

 * a sucker for good coffee, snapbacks, and sneakers.